-- Carrying out their duties as form tutor to the highest standard, thereby acting as a positive role model. - Using information provided by the Head of Year regarding rewards to provide positive feedback within the form. - Working with individual students using all available data (rewards, sanctions, report grades etc.) to help the student set meaningful targets for improvement and devise strategies to achieve them. - Using the opportunities provided by the Head of Year to provide leadership opportunities and to set up support for students as appropriate. - Assisting the Head of Year with monitoring students.
+- Carrying out their duties as form tutor to the highest standard, thereby acting as a positive role model. - Using ClassCharts tutor data to lead on discussions with students regarding overall conduct. - Using information provided by the Head of Year regarding rewards to provide positive feedback within the form. - Working with individual students using all available data (rewards, sanctions, report grades etc.) to help the student set meaningful targets for improvement and devise strategies to achieve them. - Using the opportunities provided by the Head of Year to provide leadership opportunities and to set up support for students as appropriate. - Assisting the Head of Year with monitoring students.